tendermint/tendermint/docs/qa/v034/README.md

 ![total-txs](./v034_r400c8_total-txs.png)

-Over a period of 2 minutes, the total goes from 22581 to 28812 transactions, resulting in 3115 transactions per minute.
+Over a period of 2 minutes, the total goes from 25362 to 31472 transactions, resulting in 3055 transactions per minute.
 However, we can see in the plot that all transactions in the load are process long before the two minutes.
-If we adjust the time window when transactions are processed (approx. 93 seconds), we obtain 4063 transactions per minute.
+If we adjust the time window when transactions are processed (approx. 92 seconds), we obtain 3984 transactions per minute.

-### Memory resident set size
+### Memory Resident Set Size

 Resident Set Size of all monitored processes is plotted below.

 ![rss](./v034_r400c8_rss.png)

-The average over all processes oscillates around 230 MiB and does not demonstrate unconstrained growth.
+The average over all processes oscillates around 420 MiB and does not demonstrate unconstrained growth.

 ![rss-avg](./v034_r400c8_rss_avg.png)